Period of stability

 Purchase

-• They must purchase Emergency Medical Care coverage under an Individual or Package plan
+• They must purchase Emergency Medical Care coverage under a Single-Trip plan

 • They must purchase the option before their departure date